Southeast

 A bright breakfast and brunch spot features bacon, French Truck Coffee drinks, sourdough toast, pancakes and biscuits.
 A southern favorite, Wakin’ Bakin’ stirs up creamy grits, a must.

-Located at 900 Dumainse St. Open Wednesday to Monday from 7 a.m. – 2 p.m. (closed Monday).
+Located at 900 Dumainse St. Open Wednesday to Monday from 7 a.m. to 2 p.m. (closed Monday).

 Red Slipper Cafe

-With six locations across New Orleans along with one in Baton Rouge, Red Slipper Cafe is a favorite.
+With six locations across New Orleans, along with one in Baton Rouge, Red Slipper Cafe is a favorite.
 Known for its buttermilk biscuits, it features a wide breakfast menu.

 Its Bennies are specialties, and the French Toast is another signature item.
 However, diners will find omelettes, sammies and salads.
 You can make it a boozy breakfast with several breakfast cocktails available.

-Located at 204 Decatur St. Open daily at 7 a.m. – 2 p.m.
+Located at 204 Decatur St. Open daily at 7 a.m. to 2 p.m.
 (3 p.m. on weekends).

 Acme Oyster Poboy